Route guidesRoutes Map

 It’s also worth it.
 This is an area particularly rich in rare species and moorland fauna – not unconnected to the fact you’ll see very few people up here; the few villages rarely top 1,000 in population, if that.

-At its southern tip the route reaches into the Dordogne, an area that, for all its popularity with tourists, has yet to develop many signposted cycling routes.
+In its southern half the route reaches into the Dordogne, an area that, for all its popularity with tourists, has yet to develop many signposted cycling routes.
+At the historic town of Cahors it crosses the immensely scenic Lot valley.

 Route map